kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 ![](./assets/3-callbacks/Background.png)

-The signature of `loadContributors` function changes, it takes `updateResults` callback as a second argument in order to call it after all the loading completes:
+The signature of `loadContributors` function changes, it takes `updateResults` callback as a second argument to call it after all the loading completes:

 ```kotlin
 fun loadContributorsBackground(req: RequestData, updateResults: (List<User>) -> Unit)